XamarinUniversity/build2018-labs/lab1/README.md

 </minutes>
 ```

-This will require that we implement a new `INoteEntryStore` implementation oriented around saving to a file.
-You could also use SQLite, or even a cloud service such as Azure to store your data.
+This requires that we implement a new `INoteEntryStore` implementation to save to a file.
+You could also use SQLite, or a cloud service such as Azure to store your data.

 ### Create the FileEntryStore